 According to the International Foundation for Functional Gastrointestinal Disorders, the cause of the inflammation isn’t clear, but gases that build up in the intestine seem to be associated with these intolerances.

 Aside from taking the above recommendations into account, one effective way to reduce jowls is by following an exercise routine.
 This routine helps tone and remove fat around the neck area and under the chin.

 These exercises are great for reducing a double chin.
 Also, they are an ideal alternative to an extreme method like surgery, and can also help prevent jowls from returning.

 - To begin, tilt your head to one side and hold that position while touching the tip of your tongue to the roof of your mouth, and repeat 10 to 15 times.
 Then, lean your head to the other side and repeat the exercise.

-- Lie on your back, relax the muscles of your face, and then try to flex your head until your chin almost touches your chest.
+- Next, lie on your back, relax the muscles of your face.
+Then, try to flex your head until your chin almost touches your chest.
 Do this 10 times and gradually build up to repetitions of up to 50 times.

-- For the final exercise of this simple routine, you’re going to sit on a chair and press your back firmly against it.
-Then you’ll tilt your head backwards to look at the ceiling.
+- Lastly, for the final exercise, you’re going to sit on a chair and press your back firmly against it.
+Then, you’ll tilt your head backward to look at the ceiling.
 Holding this position, try to stretch your head forward, as if you’re pretending to try to kiss the ceiling.
-Do this several times and then relax.
+Do this several times and after, relax.